caido/documentation/src/concepts/httpql.md

 ## Logical grouping

-We don't have priority of operations, this means that the automatic grouping is done from **left to right** (this might change eventually):
+Caido supports the priority of operations, `AND` has a higher priority than `OR`.
+Here are some examples:

 - `clause1 AND clause2 OR clause3` is equivalent to `((clause1 AND clause2) OR clause3)`
-- `clause1 OR clause2 AND clause3` is equivalent to `((clause1 OR clause2) AND clause3)`
+- `clause1 OR clause2 AND clause3` is equivalent to `(clause1 OR (clause2 AND clause3))`
 - `clause1 AND clause2 AND clause3` is equivalent to `((clause1 AND clause2) AND clause3)`

-We thus recommend that you insert parentheses to make sure the logicial groups represent what you are trying to accomplish.
+We still recommend that you insert parentheses to make sure the logicial groups represent what you are trying to accomplish.